mattcarlotta/nvi-api/ERRORS.md

 - Method: `POST`
 - Status: `409`
 - Params: `name`
-- Explanation: the request params contains an environment `name` that already in use by the user; another name should be used instead
+- Explanation: the request params contains an environment `name` that is already in use by the user; another name should be used instead

 ## E016